Do solar panels increase the value of your home?

 Does EPC rating affect property value?

-Your EPC rating does affect your property’s value, according to multiple studies.
+Your EPC rating does affect your property’s value, according to multiple studies that we’ll explain in more detail below.

-So increasing your home’s value by raising its EPC rating is a good idea – and proven to work – though different studies disagree about how much you can gain.
+These studies all find that increasing your home’s value by raising its EPC rating is a good idea – and proven to work – though they disagree about how much you can gain.

 This is understandable, since the sheer number of variables – including the property’s location, size, and condition, as well as the state of the housing market – make it near-impossible to get the same result each time.